Islandora-Labs/drupal_filter_validator/README.md

 ## Requirements

 * The shell script uses the `xpath` utility ([manpage](http://manpages.ubuntu.com/manpages/precise/en/man1/xpath.1p.html)) that ships with Ubuntu.
 * `mysqlshow` must be intalled on the server where the script is running.
+On RedHat systems, this can be installed with `yum install perl-XML-XPath`.

 ## Usage